How Long Does a Social Security Disability Claim Take in North Carolina?

 7. You Collect Benefits on an Approved Claim

-If your claim is approved, you will receive a Notice of Approval letter that will include details about:
+If your claim is approved, it will take around three to five months for you to receive a disability approval letter that will include details about:

 - Your disability onset date